Musk says Twitter deal should go ahead if it provides proof of real accounts

 Twitter says Musk making up excuses to breach deal

-Twitter on Thursday dismissed Musk’s claims that he was hoodwinked into signing the deal to buy the social media company, saying that it was “implausible and contrary to fact”.
+Twitter declined to comment on the tweet when contacted by Reuters.
+Twitter on Thursday dismissed Musk’s claim that he was hoodwinked into signing the deal to buy the social media company, saying that it was “implausible and contrary to fact”.

-Musk made the claims in a countersuit filed under seal last Friday, which was made public on Thursday.
+“According to Musk, he — the billionaire founder of multiple companies, advised by Wall Street bankers and lawyers — was hoodwinked by Twitter into signing a $44 billion merger agreement.
+That story is as implausible and contrary to fact as it sounds,” the filing released by Twitter on Thursday said.
+Musk filed a countersuit Twitter on July 29, escalating his legal fight against the social media company over his bid to walk away from the $44 billion purchase.

 Comments